 Today, a single Bitcoin costs tens of thousands of dollars and the total market cap for Bitcoin has grown to over one trillion dollars.

-At the time of this writing, Bitcoin has just soared to a new high of $67,000.
+At the time of this writing, Bitcoin is trending toward a new high for year, having recently touched $38,000.

 If you’re asking yourself the question, “Should I buy Bitcoin or Ethereum?” there are a few things you should consider before deploying your hard earned money.